curlysemi/git-demos/README.md

 ```bash
 git revert db1bb1e03f7f55fde66b58a4de01567856a94e72 -m 1
 ```

+(In our scenario, let's imagine that the repo maintainer found this git command by googling for something like 'rollback git merge'.)

 `db1bb1e03f7f55fde66b58a4de01567856a94e72` is the commit hash of _my_ local merge commit while writing this up.
 If you're running through all these steps yourself, you'll have a different commit hash you need to revert.
 The easiest way to find it is to use `git log` and look for the commit with the message of "Merge branch 'dev/w001-change-magic' into rel/v1.1-rc".
 If you followed the steps exactly, then you can get away with using `HEAD~1`.

 > **NOTE:** Even though this isn't what you should do in this exact situation, when you are reverting a merge, you should probably revert the _merge commit_ instead of the changes in the topic branch.
 This is because there could be multiple commits in the branch; if there were multiple commits and you weren't reverting the merge commit, you'd have to individually revert each commit specific to that branch.
 Ain't nobody go time for that!